nestordemeure/letMeNERSCthatForYou/README.md

 * move this code to the NERSC github,
 * refresh prompt (moving chunk information within the prompt)

+* move away from Whoosh (keyword search) to remove he need for a `search.initialize` method

+* test removing from database with new refactor
+* find good default search settings

 ## Developers

 <table width="100%">